 - Thread, needles

-Here you see the wrap skirts in their natural state.
 I’ve had these two wrap skirts for years, and I never wear them.
-With the first part of this tutorial, I had a wrap skirt that was just about the size of my waist.
-These two skirts are much larger than my waist, so I’m going to gather up the fabric and add an elastic waistband.
+In the first part of this tutorial, I refashioned a wrap skirt that was just about the size of my waist.
+These two skirts are much larger than my waist, so I’m going to gather up the fabric with an elastic waistband.

 Here you can see that I’ve pinned the two layers together on either side of the skirt.
 This skirt has a floral printed top layer and a crackle printed bottom layer.
 Sew these two layers together on either side of the skirt.
 Do not sew up the middle just yet.
-Your skirt should still be one long piece of fabric with an opening.
+Your skirt should still be one long piece of fabric with an opening in the middle.

 Now you can turn the skirt inside out and pin the two sides together, closing up the skirt.
 Don’t sew over the waistband ties.
 Start sewing just beneath the waistband, and go all the way down to the bottom of the skirt.